-Hanna and her business partner, Kunthear, started Dorsu as a fundraising business in Kampot, and from there it grew into the progressive and thriving fashion company with a mission to create social change that it is today.
-Hanna believes in the importance of rest and balance, especially if you’re life is as fast-paced and busy as hers, and we could not agree with her more.
+Hanna and her Co-Founder, Kunthear, started Dorsu as a small fundraising business for a local school in Kampot Cambodia.
+Dorsu grew from humble roots into the progressive and thriving fashion company that it is today.
+Hanna believes in the importance of rest and balance, especially if your life is as fast-paced and busy as hers, and we could not agree with her more.

 What made you start Dorsu?

-Three years ago, we decided to expand.
+My Co-Founder, Kunthear, and I started Dorsu as a small community-focused business selling mostly to tourists in Kampot, Cambodia.
+We grew the business organically, then six years ago we decided to expand.
 We had built a strong team and saw the growing demand for more transparency and quality in the fashion industry, not only here in Cambodia, but overseas as well.
 We completely restructured our business model and focused on building an approachable and progressive company.
 Now, we’re striving to be a voice that’s changing the fashion industry.

 What is something others wouldn’t know about creating an ethical business that you think they should?